-We wanted to find out about what it’s like volunteering for No One Left Behind, so we talked to Jamie Gold, who works tirelessly to help out at our San Diego Chapter.
+We wanted to find out about what it’s like volunteering for No One Left Behind, so we talked to Jamie Gold, who works tirelessly to help out in the San Diego area.
 Here’s what she had to say:

 I’m an author, journalist, professional speaker and Certified Kitchen Designer.
 All of my talks and writing, including a pair of books, focus on home-related design topics.
 I’m not a veteran, but I am a former military spouse and I volunteer regularly for military charities, like No One Left Behind.
 I’ve been volunteering for various causes since my teen years.
 Giving back was always stressed in our household growing up.

 I’ve always been motivated by a sense of fairness; this has been a recurring theme in most of my volunteer work through the years.
 It struck me that the treatment of our Afghan and Iraqi interpreters was anything but fair, and I was inspired to help when I read about No One Left Behind late last year.